Vasudhaiva Kutumbakam meanings expands from “All the world is one family” to “We are all part of the same consciousness pool.”

 I think that the Rishi, when he proclaims this statement of ‘Vasudhaiva Kutumbakam,’ is talking about the relationship that is happening at the level of this consciousness.
 Knowing this, a man becomes Dharmic.
 There is no possibility of performing any act that will contaminate this pool of consciousness, because this will ultimately contaminate the individual itself.
 Any other kind of relationship will not really help.
 We all know that we are blood relatives and we all know that our surroundings make a difference, at least to some extent.
 This has not helped us in becoming happy and peaceful.
 We continue to place emphasis on the relationships that we want and ignore the ones that we do not really care.

-If we dig deep in our past, we end up knowing that we are all related by blood.
-If we dig sideways in space, we find that we are related to the surrounding nature with environmental forces.
-And, if we dig deep inside of ourselves we find that we are related to each other by consciousness.
-In fact there is no two, there is just consciousness it self.
-And knowing this, one can proclaim and say, "Vasudhaiva Kutumbakam."
+If we dig deep in time (our past), we end up knowing that we are all related to each other by blood.
+If we explore in space, we find that we are related to the surrounding nature with environmental forces.
+If we look around in the esoteric divine space of gods and goddesses, we find that we are related to them by devotion (bhakti).
+And, if we dive deep inside ourselves we find that we are related to each other and to the whole Universe by consciousness.
+In fact there is no two, there is just Consciousness itself.
+And knowing this, one can proclaim and say, “Vasudhaiva Kutumbakam.”